bdanzi/Higgs_exercise/README.md

 - [Walaa Elmetenawee](https://github.com/elmentenawee) (University and INFN Bari)
 - [Nicola De Filippis](https://github.com/dfilip) (INFN and Politecnico Bari)

-## The exercise
-In this exercise, we perform a binary classification task using 2018 CMS Monte Carlo (MC) simulated samples representing the Vector Boson Fusion (VBF) Higgs boson production in the four-lepton final state signal and its main background processes.
-Two Machine Learning (ML) algorithms will be implemented: an Artificial Neural Network (ANN) and a Random Forest (RF).

 ## Learning Goals of the exercise
 * You will learn how a Multivariate Analysis algorithm works and how a Machine Learning model must be implemented;